Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Background: SPH full order model

 \section{Background: SPH full order model}

-The presented work employs the meshless SPH method.
-A brief overview of SPH is provided herein to provide notation and context.
-The current work adopts and modifies SPH notation presented by \cite{sigalotti2021mathematics} to fit our work that includes PMORs.
+The proposed work employs the meshless SPH method.
+A brief overview of SPH is provided herein for context and to illustrate the use of notation.
+The current work adopts and modifies SPH notation of \cite{sigalotti2021mathematics} to fit the present effort.
 This section provides essential background material that we leverage extensively to build our reduced-order modeling framework.
-For more details the reader is referred to the following texts by \cite{liu2003smoothed}, \cite{violeau2012fluid}, and where an approximation overview is provide by \cite{sigalotti2021mathematics}.
+The reader is referred to reference texts \cite{liu2003smoothed} and \cite{violeau2012fluid} for more detail, and an approximation overview is provided by \cite{sigalotti2021mathematics}.